Theorem411/15411/README.md

 * Boolean expression are turned into patterns of *Cmp*'s and *Set*'s.

 ## cogen:
-code: Javaway/compiler/lab3/lib/codegen/cogen.ml<\br>
+code: Javaway/compiler/lab3/lib/codegen/cogen.ml</br>
-Our cogen function employs the top-down version of maximal munch. <\br>
+Our cogen function employs the top-down version of maximal munch. </br>
 A few highlights:
 * Calling convention: At the start of each *fspace*, move data from (at most) six registers specifically reserved for holding argument values; for arguments more than six, insert *LoadFromStack(list of temps)*; Each function call before (either $NakedCall$ or $MovFuncApp$) is now expanded by first cogening the arguments into temps, and moving the temps into registers correponding to which registers as per the calling convention; arguments more than six will be kept in *Assem.Call.args_overflow*.

 # Backend
 ## Liveness analysis and register allocation
 ### Basic blocks
-code in: Javaway/compiler/lab3/lib/live/block.ml <\br>
+code in: Javaway/compiler/lab3/lib/live/block.ml </br>
 Each basic block must begins with a label, and ends with a jump type instruction (return, conditional jump, or unconditional jump).

 ### Liveness analysis
-For each *fspace* that corresponds to a function definition, we do liveness analysis independently. <\br> Each function definition, which is currently a sequence of *Assem.instr*'s, we break them into basic blocks, and do liveness analysis on two levels: <\br>
+For each *fspace* that corresponds to a function definition, we do liveness analysis independently. </br> Each function definition, which is currently a sequence of *Assem.instr*'s, we break them into basic blocks, and do liveness analysis on two levels: </br>
-**single pass**<\br>
+**single pass**</br>
-code in: Javaway/compiler/lab3/lib/live/singlepass.ml<\br>
+code in: Javaway/compiler/lab3/lib/live/singlepass.ml</br>
 For each line of the abstract assembly, singlepass will analyze the following data:
   * def: the temp or register that is defined on this line.
 None if nothing applicable
   * uses: the set of temps or registers that are used on this line